 This tutorial will take you step-by-step through the process of selecting the right pump for your irrigation system.
 (Not looking for an irrigation pump?
-Most of the pump principles here to other water uses that aren’t irrigation with a little common sense.)
-You may be installing a brand new irrigation system, need to replace the pump on an existing system, or need to enhance the performance of an existing system by adding a booster pump.
-You might need to pump water from a well, a stream, or a pond.
-Whatever the situation we will cover it here, but you will need to do a bit of reading.
-That is the do-it-yourself way, if you don’t want to take the time to read it and learn how, you should stop here, and hire a local expert to come out to your property, do the research necessary, and select a pump for you.
+Most of the pump principles presented here apply to any pump use, not just irrigation.)
+Most irrigation pump situations you may encounter we will cover, but you will need to do a bit of reading.
+That is the do-it-yourself way.
+If you don’t want to take the time to educate yourself you should stop here, and hire a local pump professional to come out to your property, do the research necessary, and recommend a pump for you.
 There is no shame in having a pro help you if the job is over your head or just too time consuming!

 NOTE: There is no “easy way” to select a pump.
 There are two things you must absolutely know in order to select the right pump: the irrigation system operating pressure and the system flow rate.
-If anyone tries to tell you what pump you need without establishing what your needed flow (GPM or l/m) and pressure (PSI or bars) is they are just guessing.
-That’s like asking how many marbles it takes to fill a jar.
+If anyone tries to tell you what pump you need without establishing what your needed flow (GPM or l/m) and pressure (PSI or bars) are they are just guessing.
+That’s like determining how many marbles it takes to fill a jar.
 Without knowing how big the jar is, and how big the marbles are, all you can do is take a wild guess!

 Now first let’s start by getting you around the huge beginner’s mistakes.